vinamartin/alliance/README.md

  */
 -->

-# Connexta Alliance
+# Codice Alliance

-Connexta Alliance is an open source, modular integration framework building on DDF with the addition of DoD/IC and NATO support capabilities.
+Codice Alliance is an open source, modular integration framework building on DDF with the addition of DoD/IC and NATO support capabilities.

 ## Alliance Features
  * NSILI (STANAG 4559) Interoperabilty